perfsonar/website/README.md

 thing to do is to push the change on the day it should appear.

+### History

+Items for history are in the `_history` collection.
+Each item is in a file named `YYYY-MM-DD-item.md` and contains a single field called `text` that contains the item.

+**NOTE:** The dates on history items receive special treatment for approximate or unknown dates:

+  * January 1 refers to an entire year (e.g., 2005-01-01 really means 2005).
+  * The first day of a month refers to the entire month (e.g., 2005-07-01 means July, 2005).

 ### Releases

 Release notes are in the `_releasenotes` collection.
 When adding a